EdDataScienceEES/tutorial-shaistilman/index.md

 {: #maths}

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/data-scaling/stork_photo.JPG" alt="Img" style="width: 800px;"/> </center>

-Here’s the updated Markdown text with the additional details about $\epsilon_i$ and its normal distribution:

 Writing linear models mathematically is a useful skill that helps us visualize and understand what our code is doing and what linear models are all about!
 Before diving into the details, let’s first review the types of variables used in linear models.
 We focus on **continuous** and **factor (categorical)** variables.